 Ketamine is also used to treat substance abuse and addiction.
 A growing body of evidence suggests ketamine works to destabilize and even erase memories associated with substance use.
 In addition, ketamine therapy is regularly used to help those with substance dependence in rehab.

-Researchers aren’t entirely sure how ketamine works to relieve depression and other mental health issues, but it’s thought that it changes the way your brain cells communicate with one another.
-In particular, ketamine blocks NMDA receptors in your brain — receptors tied to feelings of depression and anxiety.
+Researchers aren’t entirely sure how ketamine works to relieve depression and other mental health issues, but it’s thought that it changes the way brain cells communicate with one another.
+In particular, ketamine blocks NMDA receptors in the brain — receptors tied to feelings of depression and anxiety.

-Ketamine also affects other receptors in your brain, including opioid receptors and pain receptors.
+Ketamine also affects other receptors in the brain, including opioid receptors and pain receptors.

 To determine if you’re a good candidate for ketamine therapy, schedule an appointment with Dr. Sambunaris.
-Following a physical exam, a review of your medical history, and a discussion of your symptoms, Dr. Sambunaris will tailor a treatment plan to help you feel better.
+Following a physical exam, a review of your medical history, and a discussion of your symptoms, Dr. Sambunaris will tailor a treatment plan to help you improve your quality of life.

 Learn more about the benefits of ketamine therapy today.
 Call or use the online booking tool to request your consultation.